TOAST-DOCS/SMS/en/console-guide.md

 ## Identity Verification
 * In order to comply with the amendment of the Telecommunications Business Act, an enhanced sender number pre-registration system has been applied to the SMS service.
     * Only for members who joined after March 2, 2022
+* Individual members are not eligible to use the service.
+(As of December 15, 2023, the individual member service usage policy has changed.)
+    * Only for members who joined after December 15, 2023
 * To use the SMS service, you must go through identity verification, which basically requires mobile phone identity verification and additional documentation depending on your membership type.
     * If you don't verify your identity, all features other than the **Sender Number Pre-Registration** tab will be disabled.
 * The name and phone number you enter when you sign up must match the information you enter when you verify your identity to be approved.
-* **For individual members, only the owner of the organization can authenticate his or her identity.** NHN Cloud members invited to an organization/project created by an individual member or IAM members invited to an organization created by an individual member cannot authenticate their identity.
+* NHN Cloud members invited to an organization/project created by a business member or IAM members invited to an organization created by a business member must authenticate themselves to use the service.
 * Proof of employment can only be <span style="color:red;font-weight:bold">documents with the date of issuance and a stamp.<span style="color:red;font-weight:bold"><br/>
 Make sure you <span style="color:red;font-weight:bold">mask (hide) the last 6 digits of your resident registration number<span style="color:red;font-weight:bold"> in your employment certificate.
-Example) 000000-0\*\*\*\*\**
+Example) 000000-0\*\*\*\*\*\*

 ### Required Documentation by Member Type
 <table class="custom-table" style="text-align: center">